 A Second Chance

-Dr. Fries hopes to build on his work on the Ocean Exploration Trust and the crew of the E/V Nautilus to attempt recovery of meteorites at the fall site.
+Dr. Fries hopes to build on his work with Ocean Exploration Trust, NOAA sanctuaries, and the crew of the E/V Nautilus to attempt recovery of meteorites at the fall site. .
 The 2018 expedition resulted in seven separate seafloor sediment samples.
 Due to the soft sediment covering the seafloor, the meteorites were not easily seen.
 The samples produced a 2 millimeter bead of melted meteorite material.
 Though this piece is currently undergoing analysis, the melted condition makes determination of mechanical processes of parent material close to impossible.
 The team is hoping to recover less damaged or modified pieces of meteorite on this expedition.